CEOS-ARD - Optical - Nighttime Light Surface Radiance

 The following minimum metadata specifications apply to each pixel.
 Whether the metadata are provided in a single record relevant to all pixels or separately for each pixel is at the discretion of the data provider.
 Per-pixel metadata should allow users to discriminate between (choose) observations on the basis of their individual suitability for applications.

-Identifier: pxl.example
+Identifier: pxl.metadata-machine-readability-per-pixel-optical

 Threshold requirements: